Cooking with Nana Ling

 If you know and love the popular Watermelon Cake, you're sure to love this festive trifle.

 And if you've never sampled Black Star Pastry's Watermelon Cake, well you're missing out.
 But you don't need to any longer.
+Follow this recipe and get set for something wonderful.
+This amazing flavour combination is out of this world.

-Making these pretty and festive individual trifles
+Making these pretty and festive trifles

 This recipe makes six individual trifle desserts.
 You could easily convert the recipe to make just one larger trifle bowl, though.